Tennessee Plan: Opposing views

 However, the General Assembly chose to terminate the selection commission under provisions of the Tennessee Sunset Law, which causes the existence of most state agencies to end automatically after a specific period of years unless their continued existence is reauthorized.
 The Judicial Selection Commission was sunseted as of June 30, 2013; however, a new 17-member body consisting of many of the members of the former commission, but several new appointees, assists Governor Bill Haslam in appointing persons to judicial vacancies until an amendment to the state Constitution specifically authorizing the Tennessee Plan was voted on in the November 2014 general election.

 Further litigation

-As of January, 2015, opponents of the Tennessee Plan were still fighting it in the courts.
+As of January 2015, opponents of the Tennessee Plan were still fighting it in the courts.
 Their complaint centers around the wording of the ballot question in the 2014 referendum, and the fact that the other constitutional amendments on the ballot which involved changing constitutional language were worded in a way which showed both the language proposed for replacement and the proposed replacement language while the judicial amendment showed only the proposed new language without showing the language calling for the election of the judges of the Supreme Court and intermediate appeallate courts which was being proposed for deletion.

-Comparison to Mexico

-The appointment-by-default procedure is similar to the system used in Mexico.
-There, for the appointment of a Justice of the Supreme Court of Mexico, the President of Mexico submits a list of three candidates to the Senate.
-The Senate has thirty (30) days within which to choose one of the candidates.
-If the Senate does not decide within that period, the President chooses one of the nominees.
-If the Senate rejects all three nominees, the President is required to submit a new list of three.
-If the Senate rejects the second list, the President chooses one of the nominees on the second list.